 Heating and cooling can account for about 40% of your energy use.

 The typical South Australian home uses more energy for heating than cooling.
-Heating your home efficiently can help save on heating costs.
+Heating your home efficiently can help save you energy costs.

 Make your heating more effective

 Reducing the amount of heating you need to stay comfortable can be as easy as making some simple and practical changes.